CSCfi/csc-user-guide/docs/support/tutorials/julia.md

     julia = "1.8"
     ```

-    An example of a `batch.sh` Puhti batch script.
+    An example of a `batch.sh` Mahti batch script.

     ```bash
     #!/bin/bash